sogairo/tsuri/README.md

 > If you're not sure which output device to select, test each one or look it up in the Windows Sound settings to find the one playing Roblox audio.
 <br>

 Once selected, go to the Roblox window, equip your fishing rod, and hover your mouse over water.
-Make sure you are in first-person view and facing downward at the water.
+Make sure you are in first-person view, facing downward, and in a quiet environment (optional but highly recommended).
+Set your Roblox volume to maximum.
 Then press **P** to start or pause the macro.
 Press **ESC** to stop it.
 Windowed mode works best.
 <br>

-> [!TIP]
+> [!NOTE]
-> Use this macro in a quiet area with no loud background sounds.
-Set your Roblox volume to maximum.
-Avoid playing music or other audio while it's running.
+> If detection doesn't work properly, edit the `SOUND_THRESHOLD` and `PLOP_THRESHOLD` values in the script’s config section based on the RMS levels printed in the terminal.